khaveesh/DAA-DoubleHelix/README.md

   - **Step 2**: Compare the values at the first index of both lists.
-    Whichever is lesser, add its value to the appropriate sum variable and increment that lists’s index.
+    Whichever is lesser, add its value to the appropriate sum variable and increment that list’s index.
 Repeat this step until both the values are equal.

   - **Step 3**: When they are equal, add the value to both sum